kayahans/mae_density/README.md

 This block of code above will create two plots for the MAE density around the d-orbitals of first Cr atom in CrI3.

+wfc_dict is the dictionary of atomic wavefunctions (in the same order) for each pseudopotential used in the calculation.

 1D plot is the marginal MAE densities on the valence and conduction bands.
 2D plot is pair MAE density.